-Angelman syndrome is a complex genetic disorder affecting approximately 1 in 15,000 children worldwide.
-It can result in serious physical and mental disabilities, most of which will not improve as the patient ages.
-There is currently no cure for Angelman syndrome.
+Angelman syndrome is a complex genetic disorder, estimated to affect about 1 in 15,000 children worldwide.
+It can result in serious physical and mental disabilities, most of which do not ease as the patient ages.
+No cure currently exists for Angelman syndrome.

-The condition is caused by a genetic mutation that occurs soon after the affected child is conceived, but the disorder generally is not diagnosed until the child is between the ages of 18 months and 6 years old.
-Angelman syndrome is generally believed to be random and not hereditary, but researchers have seen a small rate of recurrence (approximately 1 percent greater risk than the general population) within families.
+The disorder is caused by genetic alterations present well before birth, although it is often diagnosed between the ages of 9 months and 6 years old.
+Angelman syndrome is generally believed to be random and not hereditary (inherited), but researchers report a small rate of recurrence (about a 1% greater risk than the general population) within families.

-When the maternal UBE3A gene is dysfunctional, the brain cells do not have the instructions typically provided by the gene, so the patient experiences a number of serious neurological symptoms and associated illnesses.
-There are several known reasons for the maternal UBE3A gene to be dysfunctional, including chromosome deletions, imprinting errors, paternal uniparental disomy, and mutations in the UBE3A gene.
-In roughly 10 percent of cases, no specific cause for Angelman syndrome can be identified.
+When the maternal UBE3A gene is dysfunctional, brain cells lack the instructions typically provided by the gene, leading to a number of serious neurological symptoms and associated illnesses.
+There are several known reasons for problems in the maternal UBE3A gene, including chromosome deletions, imprinting errors, paternal uniparental disomy (when both gene copies come from the father), and mutations in the UBE3A gene.
+In roughly 10% of cases, no specific cause for Angelman in a child can be identified.

-About 70 percent of Angelman syndrome cases can be attributed to the microdeletion of a region of the maternal chromosome 15, where the UBE3A gene resides.
-Genetic microdeletions are typically irregular processes that are not hereditary.
+About 70% of Angelman syndrome cases can be attributed to the microdeletion of a region of the maternal chromosome 15, where the UBE3A gene resides — meaning this small part of the chromosome is lost.
+Genetic microdeletions are typically irregular processes and are not hereditary.

 Paternal uniparental disomy

-About 2 to 5 percent of Angelman syndrome cases happen when a child inherits both copies of chromosome 15 from the father, meaning there is no maternal copy of chromosome 15.
-This phenomenon, called uniparental disomy, can occur with any chromosome, but only paternal uniparental disomy of chromosome 15 causes Angelman syndrome.
+About 2% to 4% of Angelman cases are due to uniparental disomy, or when a child inherits both copies of chromosome 15 from the father, and there is no maternal copy of chromosome 15.
+While this phenomenon can occur with any chromosome, paternal uniparental disomy of chromosome 15 causes Angelman syndrome.

 UBE3A gene mutations

-Mutations in the maternal UBE3A gene are the cause of about 10 to 20 percent of Angelman syndrome cases.
-In such cases, the UBE3A gene has abnormal changes that cause the gene to malfunction, preventing it from working effectively.
+Mutations in the maternal UBE3A gene are the cause of about 10% of Angelman syndrome cases.
+In these cases, the UBE3A gene has abnormal changes in its genetic code that prevent the gene from working effectively.

 Note: Angelman Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.